Designing for net zero

 Specifying efficient landlord systems

-Overspecified and oversized systems are inefficient to own and operate, leading to a higher carbon cost.
-Optimising the systems starts at the design stage through challenging design standards and understanding the building's intended use and the occupier's requirements.
-Adopting a "same as usual” approach will not achieve the carbon outcomes required.
+Overspecified and oversized systems are inefficient to own and operate leading to a higher carbon cost.
+Optimising the systems starts at design stage through challenging design standards, understanding intended use and the tenant’s requirements.
+Adopting “a same as usual” approach will not achieve the carbon outcomes required.

 -